 Using AWS for Hosting?
 Here's What You Need to Know about Performing SOC 1 & SOC 2 Audits

 3. Policies and Procedures are Critical: While tremendous efforts are always put into the technical aspect of SOC 2 compliance – ensuring information systems are functioning as necessary – what’s often left behind is the importance of developing all necessary documentation for SOC 2 compliance.
-Specifically, the SOC 2 framework requires a lengthy list of information security and operational policies and procedures to be in place – an incredibly time-consuming task, no doubt – and it’s why NDNB offers a complimentary SOC 2 Policy Packet containing hundreds of pages of policies, forms, and other supporting templates.
+Specifically, the SOC 2 framework requires a lengthy list of information security and operational policies and procedures to be in place – an incredibly time-consuming task, no doubt – and it’s why NDB offers a complimentary SOC 2 Policy Packet containing hundreds of pages of policies, forms, and other supporting templates.

 The documentation is absolutely vital for helping ensure SOC 2 compliance is successfully met.
-Look, writing information security policies and procedures – especially starting from scratch – can take dozens and dozens of hours, sometime much more, so the ability to use high-quality, SOC 2 specific policy templates from NDNB is a must!
+Look, writing information security policies and procedures – especially starting from scratch – can take dozens and dozens of hours, sometime much more, so the ability to use high-quality, SOC 2 specific policy templates from NDB is a must!